 Now, equally-priced IPS panels still provide more accurate and consistent colors, whereas VA panels offer a significantly higher contrast ratio (~3,000:1).

-On balance, the Samsung U28H750 monitor offers an excellent image quality for a TN-panel display, but it’s still behind IPS and VA.
+On balance, the Samsung U28H750 monitor offers an amazing image quality for a TN-panel display, but it’s still behind IPS and VA.
 And while it does offer a notably faster response time speed in comparison to VA panels, the difference is minimal when you compare it to a 4K IPS monitor.

 Lastly, 4K Ultra HD resolution ensures stunning detail clarity and plenty of screen real estate thanks to the rich pixel density of roughly 158 pixels per inch.
 Keep in mind that for PC gaming at 4K, you will need quite a powerful configuration, even for 60Hz.